nighres/nighres/doc/index.rst

 <https://www.cbs.mpg.de/institute/software/cbs-tools>`_ and aims to make those
 tools easier to install, use and extend.

-.. warning:: Nighres is currently still in beta stage

 .. toctree::
    :maxdepth: 1
    :caption: Getting started